charguer/cfml/export/course_icfp_2020/README.md

+Remark: the chapters SLFBasic, SLFSummary, and SLFWPgen describe an effective weakest-precondition generator that is not covered by the submitted paper.

+Remark: a number of lemmas have been given shorter names in the paper than in the Coq development, thus some names do not match perfectly.

 #############################################################
 # Other files

-  - Files SLF*.v (except SLFBasic, SLFSummary, and SLFWPgen, which are not covered by the paper) Contents of the course
+  - Files SLF*.v
+    Contents of the course

   - index.html